-B is the total pension benefit credit as of the date of calculation:
+C is the total pension benefit credit as of the date of calculation;

-C is
+D is

-- (a) the portion of the pension benefit credit transferred to the prescribed plan that accrued during the accrual period determined under section 11.3, or - (b) if that portion cannot be determined, the pension benefit credit transferred to the prescribed plan;
+- (a) the portion of the pension benefit credit transferred to the prescribed plan that accrued during the accrual period determined under section 11.3 of the regulation, or - (b) if that portion cannot be determined, the pension benefit credit transferred to the prescribed plan;

-D is the pension benefit credit transferred to the prescribed plan.
+E is the pension benefit credit transferred to the prescribed plan.

-It should be noted that the member-owner may have split his or her pension benefit credit under the pension plan and transferred portions of it to two or more institutions.
+It should be noted that the member-owner may have split their pension benefit credit under the pension plan and transferred portions of it to two or more institutions.

-Where the former pension plan administrator calculates the spouse's or partner's share of the pension benefit credit that was transferred from the pension plan to the member-owner's prescribed plan, the financial institution should calculate the spouse's or partners' share of the balance of the prescribed plan by prorating the balance of the plan by the amount determined by the former pension plan administrator to be the spouse or partner's share of the credit that was transferred from the pension plan to the member-owner's prescribed plan as of the date the owner ceased to be an active member.
+Where the former pension plan administrator calculates the spouse's or common-law partner's share of the pension benefit credit that was transferred from the pension plan to the member-owner's prescribed plan, the financial institution should calculate the spouse's or common-law partners' share of the balance of the prescribed plan by prorating the balance of the plan by the amount determined by the former pension plan administrator to be the spouse or common-law partner's share of the credit that was transferred from the pension plan to the member-owner's prescribed plan as of the date the owner ceased to be an active member.

-However, if the pension plan administrator cannot be located or is unable to calculate the spouse's or common-law partner's share of the pension benefit credit, the spouse's or partner's share of the pension benefit credit should be assumed to be 50% of the balance of the prescribed plan.
+However, if the pension plan administrator cannot be located or is unable to calculate the spouse's or common-law partner's share of the pension benefit credit, the spouse's or common-law partner's share of the pension benefit credit should be assumed to be 50 per cent of the balance of the prescribed plan.

-Alternatively, the parties may wish to retain an actuary, at their expense, to calculate the spouse's or partner's share of the pension benefit credit that was transferred to the prescribed plan in the manner prescribed by the Act and regulations.
+Alternatively, the parties may wish to retain an actuary, at their expense, to calculate the spouse's or common-law partner's share of the pension benefit credit that was transferred to the prescribed plan in the manner prescribed by the Act and regulation.